David Jenks, Ph.D.

 Office Hours: By appointment only

 I received my Ph.D. from Florida State University and I am currently a Professor of Criminology at The University of West Georgia.
-My research interests vary, but I am currently focusing on comparative/international policing, organizational administration and leadership, and Terrorism.
-I have recently been awarded a fellowship with the Foundation for the Defense of Democracies.
-I enjoy spending time with my wife Cathi and my two children Annika (9) and Nicholas (6), playing golf, and biking.
+My research interests vary, but I am currently focusing on higher education in GA, comparative/international policing, organizational administration and leadership, and Terrorism.
+I was awarded a fellowship with the Foundation for the Defense of Democracies in summer 2013.
+I enjoy spending time with my wife Cathi and my two children Annika (11) and Nicholas (8), playing golf, biking, and Tae Kwon Do.

 Courses and Sections